edgedb/edgedb/docs/ui/data_explorer.rst

 point-and-click access to the database's objects, including inserting new objects and modifying existing ones.

-This makes the data explorer the ideal solution for any users of an EdgeDB database who lack a technical background or the time needed to learn the ins and outs of a new database.
-It is also useful for skilled users who are looking to explore the links between multiple object types in possible multiple levels of depth without having to continually modify a query to do so.
+This makes the data explorer the ideal solution for EdgeDB users without a technical background or new users lacking the time needed to learn the ins and outs of a new database.
+It is also useful for skilled users who are looking to explore the links between object types over possible multiple levels of depth without having to continually recreate queries to do so.